ghostapplemonkey/ghostapplemonkey.github.io/Amazing_golfgame.md

 ~~~

 Camera rotate code :
-  - localEulerAngles is use for changing the rotation of the ball.
+  - `localEulerAngles` is used for changing the rotation of the ball.

 ~~~c#
 if(Input.GetKey("left")){